Utrecht: Population centres and agglomeration

+Politics

 Cityscape

 Utrecht's cityscape is dominated by the Dom Tower, the tallest belfry in the Netherlands and originally part of the Cathedral of Saint Martin.
 An ongoing debate is over whether any building in or near the centre of town should surpass the Dom Tower in height (112 m).
 Nevertheless, some tall buildings are now being constructed that will become part of the skyline of Utrecht.
 The second-tallest building of the city, the Rabobank-tower, was completed in 2010 and stands 105 m tall.
 Two antennas will increase that height to 120 m.
 Two other buildings were constructed around the Nieuw Galgenwaard stadium (2007).
 These buildings, the 'Kantoortoren Galghenwert' and 'Apollo Residence', stand 85.5 m and 64.5 m high, respectively.

+The former Utrecht Main Post Office, built in 1924, is still in the city centre at Neude square, but is now serving as library, see also Utrecht Post Office.

 Another landmark is the old centre and the canal structure in the inner city.
 The Oudegracht is a curved canal, partly following the ancient main branch of the Rhine.
 It is lined with the unique wharf-basement structures that create a two-level street along the canals.
 The inner city has largely retained its medieval structure, and the moat ringing the old town is largely intact.
 In the 1970s part of the moat was converted into a motorway.
 It was then converted back into a waterway, the work being finished in 2020.

 Because of the role of Utrecht as a fortified city, construction outside the medieval centre and its city walls was restricted until the 19th century.
 Surrounding the medieval core there is a ring of late-19th- and early-20th-century neighbourhoods, with newer neighbourhoods positioned farther out.
 The eastern part of Utrecht remains fairly open.
 The Dutch Water Line, moved east of the city in the early 19th century, required open lines of fire, thus prohibiting all permanent constructions until the middle of the 20th century on the east side of the city.

 Due to the past importance of Utrecht as a religious centre, several monumental churches were erected, many of which have survived.
 Most prominent is the Dom Church.
 Other notable churches include the romanesque St Peter's and St John's churches; the gothic churches of St James and St Nicholas; and the Buurkerk, now converted into a museum for automatically playing musical instruments.